cbelth/ATP-morphology/README.md

 'Kacher'
 ```

-### Training on new data
+### Training on New Data

-Suppose we have a simple language with just four known stems: 'a', 'b', 'c', and 'd.'
+Suppose we have a simple language with just four known lemmas: 'a', 'b', 'c', and 'd,' which oddly can be inflected as either nouns or verbs.

-Suppose further that nouns are marked with a
-'-' suffix and verbs with a '+' suffix, with the exception of 'd', which takes '*' as a noun and '**' as a verb.
+Let's say that nouns are marked with a '-' suffix and verbs with a '+' suffix, with the exception of 'd', which takes '*' as a noun and '**' as a verb.

 We can initialize the data as below,